ScottSyms/RustAISe/README.md

 The _move_ keyword passes the current variables to the thread.

-### Channel Definitions and flow control
+### Channel Definitions and Flow Control
 The relay channels between the threads are defined with a limit to prevent the producing threads from overfilling the channel and exhausting memory.
-By default the value is set to 500,000 elements, but it can be changed from the command line to best fit the available memory.
+By default the program sets the upper bound to 500,000 elements, but it can be changed from the command line to best fit the available memory.

 Each declaration defines a sending and receiving channel, and the data types that will be running across the message bus.

 ```
-    let (raw_file_tx, raw_file_rx): (Sender<PositionReport>, Receiver<PositionReport>) =
+    let (raw_file_tx, raw_file_rx): (Sender<PositionReport>, Receiver<PositionReport>) = bounded(flow_limit);
-        bounded(flow_limit);
-    let (multiline_handling_tx, multiline_handling_rx): (
+    let (multiline_handling_tx, multiline_handling_rx): ( Sender<PositionReport>, Receiver<PositionReport>) = bounded(flow_limit);
-        Sender<PositionReport>,
-        Receiver<PositionReport>,
-    ) = bounded(flow_limit);
     let (ready_for_output_tx, ready_for_output_rx): (Sender<String>, Receiver<String>) =
         bounded(flow_limit);
 ```
-Because of Rust's rules on variable reuse, the channel data type has to be cloned in each thread, but each clone refers to the same instance of the message bus.
+Because of Rust's rules on variable reuse, the channel data type has to be _cloned_ in each thread, but each clone refers to the same instance of the message bus.

 ```
      extraction_pool.execute(move || {